Governor of California: Impeachment and removal by the legislature

-The governor can be impeached for "misconduct in office" by the State Assembly and removed by a two-thirds vote of the State Senate.
+The governor can be impeached for "misconduct in office" by a majority vote of the State Assembly and removed by a two-thirds supermajority vote of the State Senate.

 Recall by the voters

 Petitions signed by California state voters equal to 12% of the last vote for the office of governor (with signatures from each of five counties equal to 1% of the last vote for governor in the county) can launch a gubernatorial recall election.
 The voters can then vote on whether or not to recall the incumbent governor, and on the same ballot can vote for a potential replacement.
 If a majority of the voters in the election vote to recall the governor, then the person who gains a plurality of the votes in the replacement race will become governor.

 Only two governor recall attempts have ever gained enough signatures to make the ballot in California.
-The 2003 California gubernatorial recall election began with a petition drive that forced Democratic governor Gray Davis into a recall election, which he lost.
+The 2003 recall election began with a petition drive that forced Democratic governor Gray Davis into a recall election, which he lost.
 He was replaced by Republican Arnold Schwarzenegger.
-It was the first time that a California governor was voted out of office.
+It was the first time that a California governor was voted out of office by Recall.

-In addition to the successful 2003 recall, current governor Gavin Newsom faced a recall election, which he defeated in September 2021.
+In addition to the successful 2003 recall, current governor Gavin Newsom faced a recall election in 2021, which he defeated.